-Victorian public servants saved skin by denying problems in bushfire handling - very sick!
+In 2011, Victorian public servants saved skin by denying problems in bushfire handling - very sick!

 We have developed ties with Shepparton agricultural and small business operators in February 2006.
 This opportunity came with the lead up to the Melbourne 2006 Commonwealth Games

 and revisiting old haunts in Bendigo and Castlemaine in Central Victoria.

 Shepparton is a dynamic centre in the Goulburn Valley with the famous SPC food cannery: